 While volunteering at Liberty, Jeremy advised on a wide range of human rights issues including Schedule 7 of the Terrorism Act 2000, complaints to the Independent Office of Police Conduct and actions against the police, and surveillance by the security services.

-Jeremy has also provided training sessions for student protestors on the interaction between their rights under articles 10 and 11 ECHR and possession proceedings.
+Jeremy has also provided training sessions for student protestors on the interaction between their rights under articles 10 and 11 ECHR, possession proceedings and injunctions.

 - Jeremy Ogilvie-Harris and Hannah Taylor join Cornerstone Barristers as tenants01 Oct 2024